Table of contents

 6. Don't forget to follow up 📲

 Once a connection is made, make it as easy as possible for the new donor to research, understand, and ultimately give to your organization.
-Here are several tools to convert potential donors to a long-standing relationship.
+Below are some of the most popular donor prospecting software to convert potential donors into long-standing supporters.

 1. Create a beautiful landing page 🎉

-To make your landing page easily accessible, consider embedding your fundraising platform directly into your current website.
+💪 Pro tip: To make your landing page more easily accessible, consider embedding donation widgets directly onto your nonprofit’s website.

 2. Make it easy to donate 💸

-Finally, try to transform one-time gifts into recurring donations.
 Research shows that donors who receive a thank-you note within 48 hours are four times more likely to make a second gift.
-Use automated thank-you messages to thank new donors as quickly as possible.
+That means your organization should use automated donation receipts to thank new donors as quickly as possible.